Bert Mercer: Death and legacy

-Mercer died in an aircrash in 1944 when the company's de Havilland Dragon ZK-AHT, piloted by Colin Lewis, crashed on Mount Hope, en route from Nelson to Westport.
+Mercer died in an aircrash in 1944 when the company's de Havilland Dragon ZK-AHT, piloted by Colin Lewis, crashed on Mount Hope of the Two Thumb Range, en route from Nelson to Westport.
 He is buried in the Hokitika Cemetery.
 In 1945, Air Travel (NZ) Ltd came under government control but continued until 1967 when the national air carrier NAC began flights into Hokitika.
 Eleven pilots flew for Air Travel (NZ) Ltd between 1934 and 1947.